CycloneDX/cyclonedx-php-composer/README.md

   make-bom [options]

 Options:
-      --output-format=OUTPUT-FORMAT  Which output format to use.
-                                     Values: "XML", "JSON" [default: "XML"]
-      --output-file=OUTPUT-FILE      Path to the output file (default is bom.xml or bom.json) Set to "-" to write to STDOUT.
+      --output-file=OUTPUT-FILE    Path to the output file (default is bom.xml or bom.json).
+                                   Set to "-" to write to STDOUT.
       --exclude-dev                Exclude dev dependencies
       --exclude-plugins            Exclude composer plugins
+      --spec-version=SPEC-VERSION  Which version of CycloneDX spec to use.
+                                   Values: "1.0", "1.1", "1.2" [default: "1.2"]
-      --json                         Produce the BOM in JSON format (preview support) DEPRECATED.
-USE "--output-format=JSON" instead -h, --help                         Display this help message -q, --quiet                        Do not output any message -V, --version                      Display this application version
+      --json                       Produce the BOM in JSON format (preview support) -h, --help                       Display this help message -q, --quiet                      Do not output any message -V, --version                    Display this application version
       --ansi                       Force ANSI output
       --no-ansi                    Disable ANSI output -n, --no-interaction             Do not ask any interactive question --profile                    Display timing and memory usage information --no-plugins                 Whether to disable plugins.
   -d, --working-dir=WORKING-DIR    If specified, use the given directory as working directory.
       --no-cache                   Prevent use of the cache -v|vv|vvv, --verbose             Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
   Generate a CycloneDX Bill of Materials